CITE Awards Program

 CITE’s awards program congratulates and celebrates CITE members, partners, and others for the work they do and the accomplishments they’ve made to technology in education and CITE.

 Awards are given annually according to the awards calendar approved by the CITE Board of Directors.
-Some awards may not be given if a suitable awardee is not found.
+Some awards may not be given each year.

 CITE’s Core values are the cornerstones of the awards.